BSmalls6/homework_6/README.md

 * GitHub repository with a unique name and a README describing the project.

-* User can search for weather reports by city using the openweathermap API.
+* User can search for weather reports by city using the openweathermap ApI.

 * After searching for a city, the following information is displayed: